-We can synchronize the system clock with the internet time if the system is connected to the internet.
+We can synchronize the system clock with a different time server, if the system is connected to the internet.

-1] Press Win + R to open the Run window and type the command Control Panel in that window.
+1] Press Win + R to open the Run window and type the command timedate.cpl and click OK.

 4] Check the box next to Synchronize with an Internet time server.